Preconditioned Score-based Generative Models: Preliminaries

 \subsection{Reverse diffusion}

 Given the discretized corrupting (\ie, forward) process

 where $g_t = \sqrt{\sigma_t^2-\sigma_{t-1}^2}$, an alternative generation strategy is by simulating a corresponding discretized reverse process

 where the initial distribution $\mathbf{x}_0\sim \mathcal{N}(\mathbf{0},I)$, $\bar{g}_{t}=g_{T-t}$, $\bar{p}_{t}={p}_{T-t}$ is the probabilistic distribution function of $\mathbf{x}_{T-t}$ in the forward process.
-In this way, the final-steady state $\mathbf{x}_T$ of reverse diffusion obeys $p_{\mathbf{x}^\ast}$~\cite{haussmann1986time}.
+In this way, the final-steady state $\mathbf{x}_T$ of reverse diffusion obeys $p_{\mathbf{x}^\ast}$~\citep{haussmann1986time}.
 Eq.~\eqref{eq:forward_diffusion} and \eqref{eq:reverse_diffusion_discrete} both are the discretized version of the corresponding stochastic differential equation (SDE).
-Hence, a numerical solver of SDE can be used to implement the sampling process, as realized in NCSN++ \cite{song2020score}.
+Hence, a numerical solver of SDE can be used to implement the sampling process, as realized in NCSN++ \citep{song2020score}.
 Specifically, NCSN++ learns to fit the gradient term $\bigtriangledown_{\mathbf{x}}\log p_{T-t}(\mathbf{x})$ through minimizing

 where $t$ is uniformly drawn from $\{1,\ldots,T\}$, and $\lambda_t$ is the weight at $t$.
 During sampling, NCSN++ updates the state in two steps (Alg.~\ref{alg:original_sample}): (1) predicting with the reverse diffusion (Eq.~\eqref{eq:reverse_diffusion_discrete}), (2) correcting with the Langevin dynamics (Eq.~\eqref{eq: reverse}).
-This improves both accuracy and stability.
-The variance exploding (VE) variant is the best among all NCSN++ models~\cite{song2020score}.
+The variance exploding (VE) variant is the best among all NCSN++ models~\citep{song2020score}.